parthchandra/drill/contrib/native/client/readme.win.txt

             Properties->Configuration Properties->General->Configuration Type = Static Library
       iii) In the cli project add the preprocessor define USE_STATIC_LIB iv) Build.
-Build zookeeper lib first, then build cli
+Build zookeeper lib first, then build cli Notes on building with Visual Studio 2013 -
+    Apply the x64 patch.
+    Also, need to edit the file recordio.h and not define htonll if _WINSOCK2API_ is defined

+    For x64 build you need to edit the link directories for the path for additional libraries - Properties->Configuration Properties->Linker->General -> Additional Library Directories
+      Change to
+          $(ZOOKEEPER_HOME)\src\c\x64\Debug
+          $(ZOOKEEPER_HOME)\src\c\x64\Release
+     For the Debug x64 build change the link library to zookeeper.lib (from zookeeper_d.lib)

 3 Building Drill Clientlib
 3.1 SET the following environment variables